mxmlnkn/ratarmount/benchmarks/BENCHMARKS.md

 This benchmark with 1M files shows that table creation profits quite a lot from high cache sizes.
 The larger the data is, the more it will profit from higher cache sizes.
-Smaller cache sizes force a preemptive writing to disk, which makes subsequents sorts slower because it has to compare with values on disk.
+Smaller cache sizes force preemptive writing to disk, which makes subsequent sorts slower because it has to compare with values on disk.

 Currently, no cache size is set anymore because a temporary unsorted table is created, which only gets sorted once after the TAR is processed.